Why You’re Having Difficulty Swallowing

 - Brain injury

-- Neurologic conditions, such ALS, multiple sclerosis, and Parkinson’s disease
+- Neurologic conditions, such as ALS, multiple sclerosis, and Parkinson’s disease

 - Muscular dystrophies